MERP FAQs and Important Resources

 MERP is a Flexible Spending Account (FSA).
 It is a pre-tax account to use to pay for eligible medical, dental, and vision care expenses that aren't covered by your insurance plan.

-• Begin by estimating your eligible, out-of-pocket health care expenses for the upcoming year.
+• You will want to begin by estimating your eligible, out-of-pocket health care expenses for the upcoming year.

-• Use your estimate to enroll in MERP when you are first hired or during open enrollment.
+• Use your estimate to enroll in MERP when you are first hired, annually during open enrollment, or if you have a qualifying MERP change event during the year.

 • MERP funds can be used for eligible out-of-pocket expenses for yourself and/or your dependents (spouse and eligible children).

-• Domestic Partners are not considered eligible dependents under federal law; therefore you cannot claim their expenses (unless they are a "qualifying relative").
+• Domestic Partners and their children that are not also your biological or adopted children, and other dependents you may be supporting, are not considered eligible dependents under federal law; therefore you cannot claim their expenses (unless they are a "qualifying relative" per the IRS, consult a tax professional for more information about qualifying relatives).

-• You have access to your total annual amount for MERP on Jan.
-1 of the plan year.
+• You have access to your total annual amount for MERP on January 1st of the plan year for Open Enrollment, or the plan effective date for new hires and eligible mid-year changes.

-• New participants will receive a MERP debit card (formerly known as Benny card) in the mail, which can be used for eligible expenses.
+• New participants will receive a MERP debit card (formerly known as Benny card) in the mail, which can be used for eligible expenses at pharmacies, drug stores, medical providers and some online retailers that sell eligible supplies.
+Contact PacificSource directly if you do not receive your card within two weeks of the first MERP deduction from your paycheck, or if you need a replacement card.

 What are some examples of MERP eligible expenses?